AyushVerma2772/Upload-files-on-cloudinary/readme.md

-# File upload using multer and cloudinary
+# Upload files using multer on cloudinary

 ## Steps
 - Step 1: Require Multer and Cloudinary